stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Install Python With Tools That Support Multiple Versions

-Use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install copies of Python on your development systems, so that you can switch between different versions of Python for your projects.
-This enables you to upgrade each project to a new version of Python without interfering with other tools and projects that use Python.
+Instead of installing Python with packages from [the official Website](https://www.python.org/), use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install copies of Python on your development systems.
+These version manager tools allow you to switch between different versions of Python.
+This means that you can upgrade each of your projects to new versions of Python later without interfering with other tools and projects that use Python.

-Alternatively, consider using [Development Containers](https://containers.dev/), which enable you to define an isolated environment for a software project.
-This also allows you to use a separate version of Python for each project.
+Alternatively, consider using [Development Containers](https://containers.dev/).
+These enable you to define an isolated environment for a software project, which also enables you to use a separate version of Python for each project.

-Ensure that the tool compiles Python, rather than downloading [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
-These standalone builds are modified versions of Python that are maintained by a third-party.
+Ensure that the installation tool compiles Python, rather than downloading [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
+These standalone builds are modified versions of Python.
 Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.

 Only use the Python installation features of [uv](https://docs.astral.sh/uv/), [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) for experimental projects.
 These tools always download the third-party standalone builds when they manage versions of Python.